Contribute to SVCF’s Arts & Culture Fund

 - Funding gaps due to organizational emergencies, such as office vandalism, resignation of an executive director or sudden loss of funding

 The maximum grant amount will be $30,000.
-The application is streamlined to reduce time spent on applying and processing.
-The grant review process will be expedited and only one application may be submitted per organization.
+The application is streamlined to reduce time spent on applying and processing and only one application may be submitted per organization.

 - Organizations must have a 501(c)(3) designation or have a fiscal sponsor with a 501(c)(3) designation.